Interstellar-Network/Interstellar-Book/src/TTVP_client.md

 > Green boxes are secure as well as garbled circuit evaluation in Dark Grey it prevents state of the art Banking trojan attacks on the mobile

-This client is based on a substrate client on the mobile to communicate through unsigned extrinsic with signed option and substrate events with the blockchain.
-It enables the mobile to be registered with the mobile TEE registry pallet.
+This client relies on a substrate client on the mobile to communicate through unsigned extrinsic with signed option and substrate events with the blockchain.
+It enables the mobile to be registered with the mobile registry pallet.

 It also include an IPFS client to retrieve the cid of the [Visual Cryptography Display](./VC-GC.md) i.e the one-time [Garbled Circuit](,/GC.md) program generated for each transaction  by the [Garbled Circuit Factory](./GCF.md) managed by the blockchain.